DETAILED ACTION

 However, Nurgaliev teaches using statistical clustering based on a machine learning model (page 7, lines 29-30: the integrated use of artificial neural networks, statistical and spectral-correlation algorithms, transform this array into a reservoir-permeability, oil and gas producing three-dimensional geological model) to detect concentration anomalies of the extracted trace elements and/or heavy metals in the isoline maps of the visualized results (page 8, lines 12-15: build maps of their distribution isolines, analyze the data obtained and identify zones of epigenetic geochemical anomalies, the obtained materials are used to identify statistical samples of the distribution parameters of geochemical indicators of the study area, calculate the contrast ratios of geochemical indicators and rank correlation of the search sample, note that the above feature of “geochemical indicators” reads on “the extracted trace elements and/or heavy metals”),

-correlating detected concentration anomalies (page 8, lines 12-15: build maps of their distribution isolines, analyze the data obtained and identify zones of epigenetic geochemical anomalies, the obtained materials are used to identify statistical samples of the distribution parameters of geochemical indicators of the study area, calculate the contrast ratios of geochemical indicators and rank correlation of the search sample) among the prospect, dry and proven fields (page 8, lines 12-15: study area), and
+correlating detected concentration anomalies (page 8, lines 12-15: build maps of their distribution isolines, analyze the data obtained and identify zones of epigenetic geochemical anomalies, the obtained materials are used to identify statistical samples of the distribution parameters of geochemical indicators of the study area, calculate the contrast ratios of geochemical indicators and rank correlation of the search sample) among the prospect, dry and proven fields (page 8, lines 12-15: study area),

-recommending for or against exploration of the prospect oil field depending on whether the concentration anomalies of the prospect field correlate with those of the proven field or the dry field (page 8, lines 16-18: the conclusion about the oil bearing capacity of the study area is made on the basis of a comparison of the complex of obtained geophysical and geochemical data of the study area with a complex of the same features of an object with proven oil content).
+recommending for or against exploration of the prospect oil field depending on whether the concentration anomalies of the prospect field correlate with those of the proven field or the dry field (page 8, lines 16-18: the conclusion about the oil bearing capacity of the study area is made on the basis of a comparison of the complex of obtained geophysical and geochemical data of the study area with a complex of the same features of an object with proven oil content); and

 Michaels and Nurgaliev are both considered to be analogous art to the claimed invention because they are in the similar filed of oil exploration.
 Therefore, it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to incorporate the using statistical clustering based on a machine learning model such as is described in Nurgaliev into Michaels, in order to improve the accuracy of estimates and reducing costs.
 EFFECT: increased reliability of forecasting hydrocarbon deposits (Nurgaliev, page 9, lines 14-15).

-Regarding claim 6, Michaels in view of Nurgaliey teaches all the limitation of claim 1, in addition, Michaels teaches that the trace elements (TE) and/or heavy metals (HM) include As and Ti (col. 4, lines 40-47: Other trace elements known to be associated with oils include B, Cr, Cu, F, Fe, Mn, Mo, Se, Sn, V, As, Hg, Cd, Pb, U, Be, Br, Ga, Ba, Ge, Sb, Re, Al, Ti, Sr, Ag, Au, and Rb.
+Regarding claim 6, Michaels in view of Nurgaliey, Domic, and Clark teaches all the limitation of claim 1, in addition, Michaels teaches that the trace elements (TE) and/or heavy metals (HM) include As and Ti (col. 4, lines 40-47: Other trace elements known to be associated with oils include B, Cr, Cu, F, Fe, Mn, Mo, Se, Sn, V, As, Hg, Cd, Pb, U, Be, Br, Ga, Ba, Ge, Sb, Re, Al, Ti, Sr, Ag, Au, and Rb.
 Any or all of these may prove to be useful pathfinders in the context of the exploration technique we have developed).

-Regarding claim 7, Michaels in view of Nurgaliey teaches all the limitation of claim 1, in addition, Michaels teaches that the trace elements (TE) and/or heavy metals (HM) include one or more of As, Ti, Co, Cu, Ni, and V (col. 4, lines 40-47: Other trace elements known to be associated with oils include B, Cr, Cu, F, Fe, Mn, Mo, Se, Sn, V, As, Hg, Cd, Pb, U, Be, Br, Ga, Ba, Ge, Sb, Re, Al, Ti, Sr, Ag, Au, and Rb.
+Regarding claim 7, Michaels in view of Nurgaliey, Domic, and Clark teaches all the limitation of claim 1, in addition, Michaels teaches that the trace elements (TE) and/or heavy metals (HM) include one or more of As, Ti, Co, Cu, Ni, and V (col. 4, lines 40-47: Other trace elements known to be associated with oils include B, Cr, Cu, F, Fe, Mn, Mo, Se, Sn, V, As, Hg, Cd, Pb, U, Be, Br, Ga, Ba, Ge, Sb, Re, Al, Ti, Sr, Ag, Au, and Rb.
 Any or all of these may prove to be useful pathfinders in the context of the exploration technique we have developed).

 Claim 2 is rejected under 35 U.S.C.
-103 as being unpatentable over Michaels in view of Nurgaliev further in view of Husz et al. (DE 19513310 A1, hereinafter referred to as “Husz”) and Tiejie et al. (CN 102507547 A, hereinafter referred to as “Tiejie”).
+103 as being unpatentable over Michaels in view of Nurgaliev, Domic, Clark, Husz et al. (DE 19513310 A1, hereinafter referred to as “Husz”), and Tiejie et al. (CN 102507547 A, hereinafter referred to as “Tiejie”).

 Stage 4: Mixed solution with weak organic acids.